chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-the-ui.markdown

 Give it the name 'PetClinic.ear'.
 We can now upload the actual EAR file.
 Hit 'Browse file' and select an EAR file from your local workstation.
 If you're running the XL Deploy Server locally, you can  find an example EAR file in `xldeploy-server/importablePackages/PetClinic-ear/1.0/PetClinic-1.0.ear`.

 When creating artifacts (configuration items with file content), there are some things to take into account.
 First, you can only upload files when creating the configuration item.
 It's not possible to change the content afterwards.
-The reason for this is that Deployment Packages should effectively be read-only.
+The reason for this is that deployment packages should effectively be read-only.
 If you change the contents, you may create inconsistencies between what has deployed onto the middleware and what is in the XL Deploy repository.
 This may lead to surprising errors.

 Placeholder scanning of files is only done when they're uploaded.
 Use the 'Scan Placeholder' checkbox to enable or disable placeholder scanning of files.